 Without a doubt, yes you can.
 Owner builder permits for swimming pools are issued every day by cities and municipalities all over.

-Owner builder permits for swimming pools are issued every day by cities and municipalities all over country.
 Nearly a third of all construction permits, for projects such as large custom homes, photo-voltaic systems, barns and even swimming pools are built and completed by home owners just like yourself.

 From stay at home moms, retired school teachers to people of all level of circumstances have found that following a step-by-step guide found within the member’s area of this website that they can save money and time building their own pool.
 It’s not rocket science, all though a few rocket scientists have built their own pools as well.